WillUnger/the-solar-system/README.md

 * These are quick-fire points that are easy to take in and comprehend

+* Between the divs of text we have images of the planets

 <img src="assets/images/planet-content-image.png" alt="Screenshot of planet information section">